top of page

 She said, “I should have double checked this sooner.”

-That’s the real problem.
+That is the real problem.

 At BRX, we believe transparency saves time, money, and frustration.
-So we built a structure where:

 If you are doing the work, managing clients, solving problems, and pushing files across the line, you deserve total clarity on how you get paid.